-JPA School Visit
+Appendix B. JPA School Visit

 The JPA School Visit is designed to assess the unit primarily in the areas of teaching and learning.
-This visit is comprised of accreditation criteria that includes Cadet participation and the assessment of the instructor portfolio.
-The instructor portfolio is designed to show evidence of effective teaching and learning, assessment, professional development, collaborative activities, and continuous improvement efforts.
+This visit is comprised of accreditation criteria, which includes Cadets participation and the assessment of the Instructor portfolio.
+The Instructor portfolio is designed to show evidence of effective teaching and learning, assessment, professional development, collaborative activities, and continuous improvement efforts.
 The points assigned during the accreditation activities should guide and inform the Brigade team as they complete the JPA Final Report.
 The points are not aligned directly with the JPA Final Report.